 10. Don’t Stay Up All Night Before Exam

-With all these tips, practice more and brush yourself for the big day.
-Join BYJU’s for complete mentorship guidance along with video lectures and adaptive learning technique.
+With all these tips, practise more and brush yourself for the big day.
+Join BYJU’S for complete mentorship guidance along with video lectures and adaptive learning techniques of CBSE.